 The Agency shall review payments monthly and evaluate actual costs reported on Attachment N on a quarterly basis.
 When direct costs for services (salary for frontline staff and supervisors and Concrete Supports for families) result in total actual costs for services deviating more than 5% below the monthly amount paid (see chart in Appendix B) for two or more State of Iowa fiscal quarters within a 12-month period, the Agency reserves the right to adjust the payment rate to reflect total actual costs of Cases served.
 When direct costs for services result in total actual costs for services deviating more than 5% above the monthly amount paid for two or more State of Iowa fiscal quarters within a 12-month period, the Contractor shall demonstrate that total actual Case load has exceeded total anticipated Case load and that additional direct costs are directly related to the increased Case load.
 Upon approval by the Agency, the Contractor may submit an invoice to the Agency for the additional costs above the monthly payment.

 In the event that a Contractor’s performance requires a Program Improvement Plan be in place for more than six months, the Agency reserves the right to reduce the Contractor’s payment according to the schedule indicated in Attachment L- Technical Response Document under Program Improvement Plans.
+Penalties shall not be enforced in the first fiscal year of the contract.

 1.3.4.4 Request for Start Up Funding for SafeCare (Attachment K)